The world this wiki

 Advances in generative AI promise to close the "sim-to-real gap"—the problem that precise modelling of a robot's actions was often impossible owing to the many variables involved, with simulations tending to break the moment lighting or the shape of an object changed.
 Supersized AI models, trained on vast amounts of sensor and camera data, may allow robots to perceive, understand and react to physical situations much as a human would.

-Jensen Huang of Nvidia declared on January 5th 2026 that "the ChatGPT moment for robotics is here."
-At the Consumer Electronics Show that week, Nvidia unveiled a suite of chips and freely available AI models designed specifically for robots.
-In October 2025 SoftBank announced it would acquire the robotics division of ABB, a Swiss industrial giant.
+Jensen Huang of Nvidia declared that "the ChatGPT moment for robotics is here."
+At the Consumer Electronics Show, Nvidia unveiled a suite of chips and freely available AI models designed specifically for robots.
+SoftBank announced it would acquire the robotics division of ABB, a Swiss industrial giant.